kodecocodes/i9t/app-thinning/app-thinning.markdown

 ## Uuhh...
 This is Taking Too Long

-You tested loading Los Angeles, but as you may recall, the Los Angeles bundle asset is small in comparison to the Santa Cruz or San Diego bundles.
+You tested loading Los Angeles, but as you may recall, the Los Angeles bundle asset is small in comparison to the San Diego bundle.

-Try clicking on the **Santa Cruz** overlay and see how long it takes to display the content.
+Try clicking on the **San Diego** overlay and see how long it takes to display the content.

 >**Note:** If you view a city that you've already viewed after building, you're likely going to notice it load immediately.
 This is because ODR caches the assets until purge conditions are met.
 You'll learn more about this later in this chapter.